-- (C) Practice of prescribed material in both the taals on hand. - (D) Practical knowledge of Samyukta Mudras. - (E) Ability to play nagma in teentaal on Harmonium. - (F) Ability to play theka of Jhaptaal on Tabla.
+- (C) Practice of entire technical part in Teental and Jhaptal on hand - (D) Practical knowledge of Samyukta Mudras. - (E) Ability to play nagma in teentaal on Harmonium. - (F) Ability to play theka of Jhaptaal on Tabla.

 FINE ARTS

 Theory (History of Art)